 StateofFlorida.com is not affiliated with, owned, or operated by the State of Florida and is not endorsed or approved by the State of Florida.
 Visit MyFlorida.com

-The DATA course aims to make roads safer for the more than 16 million licensed drivers in Florida.
+This four-hour class helps make roads safer for the more than 16 million licensed drivers in Florida.
 A new driver may not understand how even small doses of drugs or alcohol can significantly impair driving.

 This creates danger not only to the driver, but also to passengers, pedestrians and other drivers on the road.
-The DATA course was implemented to educate drivers about traffic laws and the dangers of driving under the influence (DUI).
+The course was implemented to educate drivers about traffic laws and the dangers of driving under the influence (DUI).
 Did you know that a DUI conviction will remain on your driving record for 75 years?

 Prescription Drugs and Over-the-Counter Medications